juji-io/editscript/README.md

 practical for common Clojure data that include lots of maps.
 Maps and sets do not incur the penalty of a large search space in the cases of vectors and lists.
-For a [drawing data set](https://github.com/justsml/json-diff-performance), the diffing time of the algorithm is in the range of 2ms to 4ms on a 2014 2.8 GHz Core i5 16GB MacBook Pro.
+For a [drawing data set](https://github.com/justsml/json-diff-performance), the diffing time is less than 3ms on a 2014 2.8 GHz Core i5 16GB MacBook Pro.

 ### Quick diffing